This article is also available on Medium.

 Adding some global game parameters

 Since we’ve gotten the hang of it in a previous tutorial, let’s use another Scriptable Object!
-It will enable us to quickly change the settings of our game scene and also centralize all relevant parameters in a single place.
+It will enable us to quickly change the settings of our game scene and also centralise all relevant parameters in a single place.

 The object data in itself (written in a new